-- 128. The Supreme Court of Canada has recognized that the right to unionize, the right to pursue meaningful collective bargaining and the right to strike are all critical exercises of the fundamental freedom of association and that the exercise of these collective actions is guaranteed under the Charter.60 The Court has further ruled that in light of the power imbalance between employers and workers, the state has an obligation to ensure that vulnerable workers have access to legislation that ensures that they can in reality exercise these fundamental rights.61 - 129.
-Yet, the era of neo-liberalism in Canada has been marked by repeated incursions on the right to unionize, the right to bargain collectively and the right to strike.
-Moreover, labour legislation has been reformed in ways which makes it more difficult to unionize and easier to decertify unions.
-As well, the restructuring of work has left many employees in contracting relationships without a direct employer to unionize.
+The Supreme Court of Canada has recognized that the right to unionize, the right 128. to pursue meaningful collective bargaining and the right to strike are all critical exercises of the fundamental freedom of association and that the exercise of these collective actions is guaranteed under the Charter.
+60 The Court has further ruled that in light of the power imbalance between employers and workers, the state has an obligation to ensure that vulnerable workers have access to legislation that ensures that they can in reality exercise these fundamental rights.
+61

-Health Services and Support - Facilities Subsector Bargaining Assn. v.
+60 Health Services and Support - Facilities Subsector Bargaining Assn. v.
 British Columbia, [2007] 2 SCR 391; Mounted Police Association of Ontario v.
 Canada (Attorney General), [2015] 1 SCR 3; Saskatchewan Federation of Labour v.
 Saskatchewan, [2015] 1 SCR 245.